1982 World Doubles Championship

-The venue was not popular, and the match that featured Terry Griffiths and Doug Mountjoy against Kirk Stevens and Jim Wych only had 67 spectators during the first session.
-Steve Davis and Tony Meo went on to win the tournament beating Griffiths and Mountjoy 13–2 in the final.
+Steve Davis and Tony Meo went on to win the tournament, defeating Terry Griffiths and Doug Mountjoy 13–2 in the final.
 Davis and Meo achieved a combined break of 193 in their semi-final with Tony Knowles and Jimmy White, which included a single 124 break by Meo.
-Davis became the first player to have won three types of world professional titles with the individual, team and doubles.
-Only Alex Higgins and Stephen Hendry became other players later on to reach that achievement.
+Davis became the first player to have won three types of world professional titles individual, team and doubles.
+Audience ticket sales were below expectations.

 Results

 Winning players are denoted in bold.

 Earlier Rounds

 A pre-qualifying round and qualifying round took place leading up to the first round.
 Winning players are denoted in bold.
-Played between 1–3 November 1982.
+Played at Redwood Lodge, Bristol and Warwick University Arts Centre between 1–3 November 1982.